-American tenor Richard Croft is internationally renowned for his performances with leading opera companies and orchestras around the world, including the Metropolitan Opera, The Salzburg Festival, Opéra National de Paris, the Berlin Staatsoper, Opera Zurich, Glyndebourne Festival, The Cleveland Orchestra, Boston Symphony Orchestra, and The New York Philharmonic.
-His clarion voice, superlative musicianship and commanding stage presence allow him to pursue a wide breadth of repertoire from Handel and Mozart to the music of today’s composers.
+American tenor Richard Croft is internationally renowned for his performances with leading opera companies and orchestras around the world, including the Metropolitan Opera, Vienna Staatsoper, Teatro alla Scala, Opera National de Paris, Berlin Staatsoper, the Salzburg Festival, and Festival d’Aix-en-Provence, as well as the Berlin Philharmonic, Vienna Philharmonic, Leipzig Gewandhaus, Cleveland Orchestra, New York Philharmonic, and Boston Symphony Orchestra.
+His clarion voice, superlative musicianship, and commanding stage presence allow him to pursue a wide breadth of repertoire from Handel and Mozart, to the music of today’s composers.

 The 2017/18 season saw Mr. Croft in the role of Mozart’s Idomeneo with the Orquestra Metropolitana de Lisboa.
 Other recent engagements have included Tito in the critically acclaimed Glyndebourne production of Mozart’s La Clemenza di Tito at Glyndebourne directed by Claus Guth, with Robin Ticciati leading the Orchestra of the Age of Enlightenment.
 The run of performances concluded with a semi-staged performance at the Royal Albert Hall for the BBC Proms.
 Mr Croft also performed the role of Captain Vere in Billy Budd for Deutsche Oper Berlin, Handel’s Jeptha also directed by Claus Guth and conductor Ivor Bolton at Dutch National Opera and sang Vivaldi’s Catone in Utica with Oper Köln led by Gianluca Capuano.